-She went back to the storage room and got me another box full of protein powder without muscle guys on the cover.
+She went back to the storage room and returned with another box without muscle guys on the cover.

 When I think about this story today, I immediately associate it with the power of purchases over people.
 The system has convinced us that whenever you have a problem, buying something specialized is always the solution.

 In the case of muscles, the industry wants us to think that protein powder contains some sort of magic that catalyzes growth.
 Thanks to the power of marketing, placebo, and brainwashing, there are individuals who honestly believe that the protein in powders is more anabolic than the one in regular food.
 The endless amount of “research” showing that whey protein is absorbed by the body faster than lightning plays a major role in this mental conditioning.

 The truth is that whey is processed/recycled pig food based on dairy products.
 In other words, it’s a byproduct of food and therefore cannot deliver something superior.
 Humans cannot create a food that’s better than what’s already available in nature.
 Yet the corporate fascism that reigns supreme these days has been selling love in bottles and boxes for a long time.

 Having said that, protein shakes are not that bad if you are capable of understanding what they really represent.
 They could be a pretty decent source of protein when your mouth department is under construction preventing you from consuming solid food.
 They could also be helpful when you travel although I advise you to ignore the myths saying that your muscles get catabolic after 2 hours of fasting.
 Don’t become one of the guys who can’t go to bed without drinking their slow absorbing protein shake.